pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/setup-environment.en.md

 1. Follow the installer for VS Code for your environment.

-1. Open a terminal (Bash, Powershell, etc) to validate your installation

 1. To verify the installation, open a terminal (Bash, Powershell, etc) and type `dotnet --version`.

 ## Download and Validate cf cli